tkaemming/django-subdomains/README.markdown

 "www." portion of stripped before processing.
 This allows for "www.example.com" to be used in the Site's `domain` attribute, without subdomains being resolved to "___.www.example.com".

+### `USE_FULLY_QUALIFIED_DOMAINS`

+If `USE_FULLY_QUALIFIED_DOMAINS` is set to `True`, the key for SUBDOMAIN_URLCONFS is expected to be a fully-qualified domain.
+This allows django-subdomain to serve as a url-routing mechanism between multiple websites that share the same codebase.